 It’s officially Black Breastfeeding Week.
-The celebration of Black motherhood and feeding chocolate milk to chocolate babies kicked off on August 25, and this is the seventh year it’s been celebrated.
+The celebration of Black motherhood and feeding chocolate milk to chocolate babies kicked off on August 25, and this is the eighth year it’s been celebrated.
 I first heard about BBW four years ago, and in that time I’ve breastfed two babies.

 Per the CDC’s most recent data, only 74% of Black infants are ever breastfed as compared to 86.6% of white infants and 82.9% of Hispanic infants.
 (Rates for indigenous moms are often overlooked, which is its own problem and why Native Breastfeeding Week is celebrated Aug.
 11 -17th.)